yaldabaoth444/Asphalt9/README.md

 The code is open, you can figure out how it works on your own.
 Good luck

+_P.S.
+I apologize in advance for the bad coding style_ 😅
 ___
 **Donation**
 If you think my scripts is helpful for you, you can donate me, your donation is the best encouragement to me.